In this article, we’ll walk through:

-- Web portal/app also has content around recipes and exercise.
+- Web portal/app also has (signed in) content around recipes & tips/tricks on exercise.

 - Coaches and mentors pair with participants to provide service.
 Kiwi Health also has a robust Helpdesk, and an Admin team that manages the coach workflow.

-- Participant journey includes video chat/phone calls and check-ins where detailed notes are taken, structured learning materials that are emailed to participants, and various feedback sessions where goals are set and evaluated.
+- Support offered: video chat, structured learning materials that are emailed to participants, calls and check-ins where detailed notes are taken, and various feedback sessions where goals are set and evaluated.